Proudly Serving All Residents of the 71107 Zip Code Area and the historical MLK Jr. District

 Within the walls of St. Moses Mart, a chapel is being established and dedicated to St. Simon of Cyrene — the man compelled to carry the cross of Christ on the road to Calvary.
 Like Simon, we are called to bear one another's burdens.

-Father Jason envisions a space where the ancient liturgical tradition of the Orthodox Church is celebrated in the midst of a community food bank — where the Eucharist and the feeding of the hungry exist side by side, as they did in the earliest Christian communities.
+Father Jason envisions a space where the ancient liturgical tradition of the Orthodox Church is celebrated in the midst of a community food bank — where prayer and the feeding of the hungry are integrated to a holistic approach to ministry, as it was in the earliest Christian communities.

-"The chapel and the food bank are not two separate things.
-They are one mission — to love God and to love our neighbor.
+"The chapel and the food mart are not two separate things.
+They synergistically form one mission — to love God and to love our neighbor.
 You cannot do one without the other."

 How You Can Help